Marsh Creek State Park: History

 Formation of Marsh Creek Lake was designed to address several water related problems in the region.
-First, to provide additional drinking water for the Chester County Water Resources Authority, alleviating a previous shortage.
-Second, to limit potential damage caused by seasonal flooding in the area.
+Foremost, to provide additional drinking water for the Chester County Water Resources Authority, alleviating a previous shortage.
+Additionally, to limit potential damage caused by seasonal flooding in the area.
 Finally, to provide a recreation area for residents throughout the region.

 The state of Pennsylvania acquired the land that became Marsh Creek State Park between 1964 and 1978.
 Residents in the area were relocated including those residing in the farming village of Milford Mills, the site of which was eventually inundated.
 From 1970-1973 construction cleared the valley of trees, structures and other obstacles.
 Following completion of the dam, the lake filled over the course of three years.
 The Larkin Covered Bridge was removed from its previous location to park property in 1972.

 Upon completion of the reservoir, the Commonwealth of Pennsylvania bought the land surrounding Marsh Creek Lake, constructed recreational facilities, and opened the land to the public.
 New facilities built from 1971 to 1979 included administrative and picnic areas, a playground, pool, and wells.
 The park opened for boating, fishing, hiking, hunting, ice sports and sailing in 1974; and the pool and day-use area opened in July 1979.